grimy86/lowlevelnotes/docs/Reverse_Engineering/Anti_reversing.md

 A good way to patch this would be to go to the `entry point` and search the `current module` for `intermodular calls` (the SuspendThread call).
 Once we've found it we just fill the function call with `NOP` instructions and resume execution.

-> [!NOTE]
+!!! warning
-> However,  if you try debugging again, you'll discover it will start crashing again.
+    However,  if you try debugging again, you'll discover it will start crashing again.
 This is because our patches are reset and are now gone.
 To avoid re-applying patches in the future, we can export and import our patches for future use.

 ## VM Detection
 Virtual Machines (VMs) are software platforms that simulate a computer environment inside another computer system.